Baby Shower Etiquette

 Whether to invite the new dad or other male guests is between you and the new mom.
 Traditionally, baby showers are a ladies-only event, but co-ed or couple baby showers are becoming more common and accepted.

-Whether guests who are parents can bring their children with them is likewise between you and the new mom, but make sure to put that information on the invitations, so there’s no confusion when the date of the shower arrives.
+Whether guests who are parents can bring their children with them is likewise between you and the new mom.
+Make sure to put that information on the invitations, so there’s no confusion when the date of the shower arrives.
 If the baby shower is going to include children, make arrangements to entertain the children.
 You might also want to hire a babysitter to ensure someone’s keeping an eye on them at all times.

-When you prepare shower invitations, don’t forget to include all the key information:
+When preparing shower invitations, don’t forget to include all the key information:

-- Where and when the shower is being held (with driving directions);
+- Where and when the shower is being held (with driving directions, if applicable);

 - What to bring, if anything; (The “Guess The Baby Picture, ” is a very popular baby shower activity but to play it, guests bring a photo of themselves when they were babies.
 If you are planning this baby shower activity or anything similar, you will want to let the guests know – in your invitations.)

-Also, a lot of new moms are specifically requesting that guests bring diapers as gifts.
+Diaper Raffle Cards: A lot of new moms are specifically requesting that guests bring diapers as gifts.
 This is because diapers will most likely be the parents’ highest expense.
-As such, many new parents are having diaper raffles during their baby showers, to encourage guests to bring diapers.
-If the mom-to-be wants to have a diaper raffle, be sure to include diaper raffle tickets in the baby shower invitation.
+As such, many new parents are having diaper raffles during their baby showers to encourage guests to bring diapers.

-How Many Games Should You Play At Your Baby Shower?
+How Many Games Should Be Played At The Baby Shower?

 Do keep in mind that game times vary.
 A game like Baby Shower Jeopardy and Baby Shower Bingo will take significantly longer than a diaper raffle draw, for example.
 Also, a popular game like “don’t say baby” takes hardly any time because the game is played while people mingle.
 Therefore, the games you choose will depend entirely on the type of atmosphere you are trying to create.